jeffhussmann/knock-knock/README.txt

     process_knockin_experiment --base_dir {base_dir} --csv {file_name.csv}

 Both --html and --csv can be given the same kind of --condition argument to restrict to a subset.

+To explore outcomes in more depth than the html table, run

+    import knockin.visualize
+    knocking.visualize.explore(your_base_dir, by_outcome=True)

+in a Jupyter notebook.